Research

 - Outcomes in people previously treated with Zolgensma (Respond trial)

-Ongoing clinical trials with Zolgensma are testing:6-8
+Ongoing or completed clinical trials with Zolgensma have tested:10-14

 - Treatment in symptomatic infants with type 1 SMA (Str1ve trial)

-- Treatment in pre-symptomatic infants (Spr1nt trial)
+- Treatment in pre-symptomatic infants with a genetic SMA diagnosis (Spr1nt trial)

 - Long-term safety and efficacy (Start Long-Term Follow-Up trial)

-Ongoing clinical trials with Evrysdi are testing:7
+Ongoing or completed clinical trials with Evrysdi have tested:10,18

 - Treatment in people who received other SMA treatments (Jewelfish trial)